- About This Answer...read more

 We’ve gone through some of the most common fees that make up your total closing costs.
 You can generally expect the total to be between 1 and 5% of the price you are paying to buy your home.
 Payment for closing costs can sometimes be financed with your loan, in which case it will be subject to interest charges.
 Alternatively, you can pay your closing costs in cash, similar to your down payment.

-To calculate closing costs, we assumed a 30-year fixed-rate mortgage on each county’s median home value and a 20% down payment.
-We considered various applicable closing costs, including the mortgage tax, transfer tax and both fixed and variable fees.
+Our study shows closing costs as a percentage of median home value by county.
+To calculate closing costs we assumed a 30-year fixed-rate mortgage on each county’s median home value and a 20% down payment.
+We considered all applicable closing costs, including the mortgage tax, transfer tax and both fixed and variable fees.

-Once we calculated the typical closing costs in each county, we divided that figure by the county’s median home value.
-This calculation determined closing costs as a percentage of median home value in each county.
+Once we calculated the typical closing costs in each county we divided that figure by the county’s median home value.